My name is Braden Mensack. I am a senior from Keys High School and have been

 well-being of youth in the state of Oklahoma.
 I decided that I needed to join the YAHL program

 because I felt that it was my duty to make a difference and spark change within my community,

 but I knew I couldn’t do it alone.
 The YAHL program became the perfect way for me to make a

 difference while helping myself, and not to mention, have fun!
 The two issues that I see above

 all else in my generation’s youth are their seemingly obligatory tendency to follow what everyone

 else is doing and their decreased care for their own bodies.
 Both of these issues are

 becoming increasingly more relevant from generation to generation.

 First, people within my age group, based on what I have seen from my friends and peers,

 have an almost indescribable desire or need to do whatever the people around them are doing; an example of this would be everyone wearing the same new shoes.
 This is obviously unhealthy as it deflects individualization which, in turn, creates situations in which youth believe that if they do not fit in with these social spaces, they are less than.
-But, more specifically, this is unhealthy to physical health with vaping becoming such an epidemic, youth today believe that they are not “cool”, if they don’t vape.
+But, more specifically, this is unhealthy for physical health with vaping becoming such an epidemic, and youth today believe that they are not “cool” if they don’t vape.
 YAHL has stepped in to fight this youth desire to be like everyone else by combating the vaping epidemic; more specifically, we, as youth advocates, fight these issues that we see on a legislative level.
 A change in legislation that puts power back into local communities’ hands and prevents big tobacco companies from selling to minors would change the youth’s mentality on what the people around them are doing and would promote the individualization of my generation.